pmellis/Legal_Analytics/Final_Project/Coding_Advocacy.md

 ![pic](http://patellis.files.wordpress.com/2014/05/kennedyplot.png)

 Is this a signal or just more noise?
-It will take more research to find out, but combining statistical anaylyses with visualizations certainly present some new and interesting questions!
+It will take more research to find out, but combining statistical analyses with visualizations certainly present some new and interesting questions!
 Let's take a look a more complicated analysis.

 ####Contextual vs. Formality Analysis